 Marjie Cahn, EdD '82, a donor who supports the Early Education Endowed Scholarship, enjoys talking with scholarship recipients at the Centennial Scholarship Reception.

-"I am committed to the UMass Amherst School of Education, where my doctoral studies program was creative and faculty were knowledgeable, caring and understanding." --Marjorie Cahn '82
+"I am committed to the UMass Amherst College of Education, where my doctoral studies program was creative and faculty were knowledgeable, caring and understanding." --Marjorie Cahn '82

 Supports the general needs of the School.

 Financial support for graduate students studying young children and their families, with preference given to the study of the needs of the gifted and talented.
 To provide opportunities for graduate students to enhance their academic experience and become involved in outreach.